SiteGround WordPress Hosting Review – Plus Which Hosting Plan To Choose?

 Loading Time Test Results

-To get a fuller picture of what sort of loading times you might experience if you choose the StartUp or GoGeek hosting plans from SiteGround, we recorded the speed of a WordPress website using a lightweight WordPress theme, as well as a second site using a more demanding feature-rich multipurpose alternative.
+To get a fuller picture of what sort of loading times you may experience if you choose the StartUp or GoGeek hosting plans from SiteGround, we recorded the speed of a WordPress website using a lightweight WordPress theme, as well as a second site using a more demanding feature-rich multipurpose alternative.

 The paid Pingdom service was used to monitor the speed of the websites, with the loading times recorded at 30-minute intervals over a seven-day period.
 First up is a comparison of the StartUp and GoGeek plans using a simple free WordPress theme.